mhkeller/layercake.graphics/src/content/guide/00-introduction.md

 </div>
 ```

-> Each of the chart examples on the home page can be run locally going to their page and clicking `Download`.
+> Each of the [chart examples](https://layercake.graphics) can be downloaded or edited live in the browser by clicking on the "Download" or "Edit" buttons, respectively.

 ### Layout components